FREQUENTLY ASKED QUESTIONS

 Q: Will Associate groups be able to partner with the SID (as we have in the past) to have our own programs be presented?

 A: Yes.
 The SID will be sending out information to our partners on the availability and type of formats that will be considered for either live or on-demand presentation of programs.
-Contact Debbie Kovacs at email@example.com for additional details.
+A list of confirmed programs, details, and registration information can be found HERE.
+Contact Debbie Kovacs at firstname.lastname@example.org for additional details.